pingcap/docs-cn/tikv-configuration-file.md

 + The hard limit on the allowable size of residual Raft logs
 + Default value: 3/4 of the Region size
 + Minimum value: greater than `0`

+### `raft-log-reserve-max-ticks` <span class="version-mark">New in v5.3</span>

++ After the number of ticks set by this configuration item passes, even if the number of residual Raft logs does not reach the value set by `raft-log-gc-threshold`, TiKV still performs garbage collection (GC) to these logs.
++ Default value: `6`
++ Minimum value: greater than `0`

 ### `raft-entry-cache-life-time`